Sullivans International - Yarn Supplier

 Bouclé, loop, and eyelash yarns

-• Textured appearance for fashion and decor
+• Textured look for fashion and home décor

-• Multiple colors in one ball
+• Multiple colors in one ball; popular in DTC and marketplace channels

-Blend Why blend Example use
+Blend Why manufacturers use it Example retail use

-Cotton/nylon Strength for socks Sock yarn
+Cotton / nylon Strength for fine-gauge socks Sock yarn

-How to Choose Yarn Type for Your Product Line
+How to Choose Yarn Type by Product

 Value craft yarn (big-box) Acrylic, acrylic/cotton

-Premium hand-feel Merino, merino blends, chenille
+Premium hand-feel Merino, cotton, chenille

 Baby / sensitive skin Combed cotton, OEKO-TEX® certified blends